 From Yerevan to Tbilisi

 The best route from Yerevan to Tbilisi is over-night.
 Every even-day the Night-Train to Tbilisi departs from Yerevan at 21:30 (15:30 in the summer period).
-From Tbilisi the Night-Train departs every odd-ay at 20:20 (22:16 in the summer period).
+From Tbilisi the Night-Train departs every odd-day at 20:20 (22:16 in the summer period).
 Even better, during the summer period these trains depart daily and also call at Batumi.
 Furthermore, tickets have to be bought locally.
 A 3th-class sleeper ticket costs around 10,000 Armenian Dram (AMD) and a 2nd-class sleeper ticket cost around 12,000 AMD.
 A luxury 1st class sleeper ticket costs around 20,000 AMD.
 In Yerevan you can only pay with cash, but there is an ATM inside the station.
 In the likely event that the ATM runs out of money, simply walk out of the station.
-On your right-hand side (~2 o’clock), 100 meters away, you’ll find another ATM.
+You’ll find another ATM nearby.
 By the way, the international ticket office won’t open till 9 in the morning.
+Alternatively, buy your ticket online at https://ticket.ukzhd.am.

 The Soviet Night-Train